yomikkey/trello/README.md

 # Trello

-In the project used React and reactive component to create a checklist!
+The project used React and the reactive components to create a checklist!
 That can be added deleted modified!

 ## Live Link